‘Flip Or Flop’ Canceled? Christina El Moussa Reportedly Wants Off The Show And Away From Tarek

 Will Flip Or Flop be canceled?
 Just weeks after Tarek and Christina El Moussa announced their decision to divorce, fans all over the country are wondering what will become of the former couple’s HGTV show.
 Although the two previously released a joint statement that claimed that they would continue their business relationship, a new report suggests that Christina wants to be as far away from Tarek as she can be.

 Said report, by Life & Style Magazine, quotes an “HGTV insider” as saying that Christina wants off of Flip or Flop.
-Apparently, things are changing in the post-marriage dynamic and Christina El Moussa is ready to move on in every possible way.
+Apparently, things are changing in the post-marriage dynamic, and Christina El Moussa is ready to move on in every possible way.

 “Christina has been trying to pitch her own show for months.
 She truly wants to have her own career and wants to be separated from Tarek in every way,” the source said.